STARS-Design-Track-2023/rtl-blocks-stop-watch/README.md

 This will open up gtkwave and show the traces for your module's inputs and outputs.
 Look through those traces to help you debug your design.

-Here is what you window should look like:
+Here is what your window should look like:
 <img src="./imgs/wave_traces.png" width=600 alt="wave traces image">

-5. After your module is working correctly, and you are not getting any error messages after running 'make verify', you can move on to the next section of implementing the design on the FPGA.
+6. After your module is working correctly, and you are not getting any error messages after running 'make verify', you can move on to the next section of implementing the design on the FPGA.

 # Implementation on the FPGA